 Harrenburg Wash Enhancement Project

-September 23, 2021 - Construction in Harrenburg Wash will start early October 2021 and last about 30 days.
+September 23, 2021 - (Update: Postponed due to wet conditions.)
+Construction in Harrenburg Wash will start early October 2021 and last about 30 days.
 During this time, parking may be temporarily closed due to construction.
 For your safety and the safety of your pets, please do not approach construction equipment and operators while they are working.
 Please help with everyone’s safety and stay out of the construction area and away from construction equipment.

 August 28, 2021 - It was a blue-sky morning as we pulled diffuse knapweed out of Harrenburg Wash.
 Thank you, volunteers, for making a difference in this watershed!
 Curious how to spot diffuse knapweed?
 Visit Northern Arizona Invasive Plants website at https://www.nazinvasiveplants.org.
 You can make a difference when you pull and bag this invasive plant if you spot it at your home.